-If you are still at university, one of the easiest ways to find out who’s hiring is to attend a graduate recruitment fair.
-As a recruitment fair, many of the companies that are hiring will attend and it’s a great opportunity to find out more about a company, understand their hiring process, and find out whether there would be an opportunity that would suit you.
+If you're still at university, one of the easiest ways to find out who’s hiring is to attend a graduate recruitment fair.
+At a recruitment fair, many of the companies that are hiring will attend and it’s a great opportunity to find out more about a company, understand their hiring process, and find out whether there would be an opportunity that would suit you.

-Your careers service can also give you advice and guidance on who to apply to if you have an industry or job role in mind.
+Your careers service can also give you advice and guidance on how to apply if you have an industry or job role in mind.

-You could also call upon your friends and family as they might know someone in an industry useful to you who can give you the lowdown on what companies are hiring.
+You could also call upon your friends and family as they might know someone in the industry, who can be useful to you and can give you the lowdown on what companies are hiring.

 If you have companies in mind that you want to work for, a good place to start is to follow them on social media, as when they have an opening you’ll be the first to know and can apply asap.